Philips “Breeze” Bluetooth Headset Bejeweled with Swarovski Crystals

 Leave it to the FCC to out any company’s best-kept secrets.

-Today the commission released photos and description of a new Bluetooth headset being introduced by Philips, which the company claims is “designed by women, for women.”
-What’s interesting isn’t the device’s specifications – according to the manual, they’re pretty standard – but the fact that it’s covered in Swarovski crystals.
+Today the commission released photos and the description of a new Bluetooth headset being introduced by Philips (NYSE: PHG), that the company claims is “designed by women, for women.”
+What’s interesting isn’t the device’s specifications – according to the manual, they’re pretty standard – but the fact that it’s covered in Swarovski crystals (that’s precision-cut lead crystal glass).